Alisson Becker

-Becker joined Internacional's academy in 2002, progressing through the youth set up before making his senior debut in 2013.
-During his four years with Internacional's senior side, Becker won the Campeonato Gaúcho title in each season.
+Alisson joined Internacional's academy in 2002, progressing through the youth set up before making his senior debut in 2013.
+During his four years with Internacional's senior side, Alisson won the Campeonato Gaúcho title in each season.
 He signed for Roma in July 2016 and was awarded Serie A Goalkeeper of the Year in 2017–18.
-In July 2018, Liverpool signed Becker for a fee of £66.8 million (€72.5 million), making him the most expensive goalkeeper of all time.
-At Liverpool, Becker has won the Premier League, FA Cup, EFL Cup, UEFA Champions League and FIFA Club World Cup.
+In July 2018, Liverpool signed Alisson for a fee of £66.8 million (€72.5 million), the most expensive goalkeeper transfer at that time.
+At Liverpool, Alisson has won the Premier League, FA Cup, EFL Cup, UEFA Champions League and FIFA Club World Cup.
 In 2019, he was named The Best FIFA Goalkeeper and was also the recipient of the inaugural Yashin Trophy.
+Alisson has twice been selected in the FIFA FIFPRO Men's World 11.

-Becker represented Brazil at various youth levels before making his senior international debut in 2015.
-He represented the nation at the FIFA World Cup in 2018 and 2022, and the Copa América in 2016, 2019 and 2021, winning the 2019 tournament while also being named its best goalkeeper.
+Alisson represented Brazil at various youth levels before making his senior international debut in 2015.
+He represented the nation at the FIFA World Cup in 2018 and 2022, and the Copa América in 2016, 2019, 2021 and 2024, winning the 2019 edition of the tournament while also being named its best goalkeeper.

 Club career

 Internacional

-Born in Novo Hamburgo, Rio Grande do Sul, Becker joined Internacional's academy in 2002, aged ten.
+Born in Novo Hamburgo, Rio Grande do Sul, Alisson joined Internacional's academy in 2002, aged ten.
 Having progressed through the youth set up, he featured regularly with the under-23 side, before making his senior debut on 17 February 2013, starting in a 1–1 away draw against Cruzeiro-RS in the Campeonato Gaúcho championship.
 His Série A debut followed on 25 August 2013 when he started in a 3–3 home draw against Goiás.
 A backup to his brother Muriel and competing for second-choice with Agenor, he finished his first season with six appearances.

-The following year, Becker found himself competing with Brazilian legend Dida, who had joined Internacional from Grêmio.
+The following year, Alisson found himself competing with Brazilian legend Dida, who had joined Internacional from Grêmio.
 He earned a starting berth in October and finished the year with 11 league appearances to his name.
 He was an undisputed starter in the following year during which he amassed 57 appearances across all competitions.
-On 4 February 2016, Becker signed a pre-contract with Italian club Roma, signing a five-year deal for a €7.5 million fee.
+On 4 February 2016, Alisson signed a pre-contract with Italian club Roma, signing a five-year deal for a €7.5 million fee.
 He played his last game for Internacional on 15 May 2016, keeping a clean sheet in a 0–0 home draw against Chapecoense.
-During his four years with Internacional's senior side, Becker made over 100 appearances across all competitions and won the Campeonato Gaúcho title in each season.
+During his four years with Internacional's senior side, Alisson made over 100 appearances across all competitions and won the Campeonato Gaúcho title in each season.